usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-2/Digital Service Methods, Roles, and Sources of Supply.md

 Agile delivery enables teams to:

-* coordinate across dozens of contractor teams simultaneously
+* Coordinate across dozens of contractor teams simultaneously
-* deliver minimum viable products (MVPs) quickly to end users
+* Deliver minimum viable products (MVPs) quickly to end users
-* work within the scope of existing resources by continually prioritizing features to be included in the MVP, thereby preserving budgets
+* Work within the scope of existing resources by continually prioritizing features to be included in the MVP, thereby preserving budgets
-* adapt to emerging priorities and new information
+* Adapt to emerging priorities and new information
-* maintain transparency with stakeholders
+* Maintain transparency with stakeholders
-* prioritize accessibility, security, and user-centered design
+* Prioritize accessibility, security, and user-centered design
-* empower decision makers to manage the project to budget, timeline, or feature set, and have the impact of those decisions be visible to all participants
+* Empower decision makers to manage the project to budget, timeline, or feature set, and have the impact of those decisions be visible to all participants

 #### A shift in mindset

 Agile methods represent a cultural shift.
 While some federal stakeholders may be accustomed to waterfall, agile teams demonstrate the value of iteration and user feedback by:

-* including stakeholders in backlog refinement and sprint reviews;
+* Including stakeholders in backlog refinement and sprint reviews;
-* offering agile training to support collaboration; and
+* Offering agile training to support collaboration; and
-* fostering trust through transparency, clear roles, and consistent delivery.
+* Fostering trust through transparency, clear roles, and consistent delivery.

 [Play 4](https://playbook.cio.gov/#play4) of the U.S. Digital Services Playbook to Agile Development points away from a traditional linear software development method and toward an incremental, fast-paced development style.